antronerds/r2-training-courses/docs/Microarray_analysis_-_Using_Tumor_Colon_datasets.md

 </form>

 In the Main menu, 3 ‘Select type of analysis’ select the “Find differential expression between groups” module.
-And click next.
+And click next or click the button

+<form name='Find Diff' action="https://hgserver1.amc.nl/cgi-bin/r2/main.cgi" enctype="multipart/form-data" method='POST' target='FindDiff'>
+<input type='hidden' name='option' value='findgene1'>
+<input type='hidden' name='table' value='ps_avgpres_coloncombi64_u133p2'>
+<button type="submit" >Go to Find differential </button>
+</form>

 In the next panel you have to select a so called ‘track’.
 Tracks contain the annotation parameters of series of arrays of tumors or experiments.
 Choose the ‘tissue’ track, this contains assignment of each sample to the tumor or normal tissue group.
 Several other selection criteria can be adapted.
-Most settings are suited for regular analyses.
+Most settings are suited for regular analyses

-<form name='Find Diff' action="https://hgserver1.amc.nl/cgi-bin/r2/main.cgi" enctype="multipart/form-data" method='POST' target='FindDiff'>
-<input type='hidden' name='option' value='findgene1'>
-<input type='hidden' name='table' value='ps_avgpres_coloncombi64_u133p2'>
-<button type="submit" >Go to Find diff </button>
-</form>
+Question 1a:

+You can also choose between several multiple testing correction methods.
+Which one is the most stringent?
+*Answer: At the end of this training course*

+Before we start the calculations, make sure you selected ‘log2’ as transformation and use p<0.01 as a p-value cutoff.
+Then click ‘next’, and leave the group selection as is, click next to start the analysis.

+Question 1b:
+R2 has generated a large list of genes which are differentially expressed between the selected subgroups.
+Can you say something about the distribution between up- or down-regulated genes?
+Are the groups equal in size?
+*Answer: At the end of this training course*

+Question 1c:
+Next to many publicly available datasets, R2 is also hosting a lot of curated lists of genes which we call **gene categories** (gene sets).
+These gene categories can be used to restrict an analysis as well.
+We can adapt our current search by scrolling down to the end of our gene list.
+In the ‘Adjustable Settings’ Panel in the Gene Filters box you can now use a Gene Category to filter your list.
+Re-generate a list that is specifically associated with (colorectal) cancer (hint: look in the gene category or KEGG pathway list to identify an interesting gene set).
+*Answer: At the end of this training course*